 The AAFP has approved the recommendations and has updated resources for our members, including the COVID-19 Vaccine FAQs and COVID-19 Vaccine Booster FAQs.
 All recommendations are issued under the parameters of the Emergency Use Authorization and only apply to those who have completed a primary series of the Pfizer-BioNTech vaccine.
 The CDC and FDA are committed to reviewing data related to boosters from other manufacturers as soon as it is available.

-COVID-19 vaccines have been recommended by the CDC’s Advisory Committee on Immunization Practices, which was reviewed and approved by the AAFP.
+COVID-19 vaccines have been recommended by the CDC’s Advisory Committee on Immunization Practices, which was approved by the AAFP.
 All three vaccines are recommended by the CDC and AAFP, and are effective at preventing COVID-19 disease, hospitalizations and death.

 Virus mutations are common, and SARS-CoV-2 variants have been detected.
 The CDC is monitoring these variants and tracking spread across the U.S., as well as the effect on infection and disease.
 Researchers are also checking vaccine effectiveness against the different variants.